apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 ### Scoping a tracer with withTracer

 ``withTracer(_:_:)`` makes a ``Tracer`` active for the current task while a closure runs.
-Inside the closure it is resolved ahead of whatever ``InstrumentationSystem/bootstrap(_:)`` set.
-Outside the closure — and in tasks that do not inherit the binding, such as `Task.detached` — resolution falls back to the bootstrapped instrument.
+Inside the closure it takes priority over whatever ``InstrumentationSystem/bootstrap(_:)`` set.
+Outside the closure, and in tasks that do not inherit the binding, such as `Task.detached`, resolution falls back to the bootstrapped instrument.
 The binding is task-local, so it flows into the structured child tasks the closure spawns, as well as an unstructured `Task { }`.